ambitionz722/Project1-Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-Load Balancers are put into place to help protect systems from DDoS attacks A Jump-Box that all admins have to connect to previous to launching any administrative task.
+Load Balancers are put into place to help protect systems from DDoS attacks A Jump-Box maintains that all administrators connect to this machine previous to launching any administrative task.
 All tools are maintained on a centralized server making it easy to diagnose any issues on a network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.